peymanmajidi/Android-Programming-2/13. Working With JSON (Weather app)/README.md

+# Follow these steps

-Add this line to `AndroidManifest.xml`
+1. Add this line to `AndroidManifest.xml`
 ```xml
    <uses-permission android:name="android.permission.INTERNET"/>
 ```

-Make a new class and extends from AsyncTask
+2. Make a new class and extends from AsyncTask
 ```java
 public class Weather extends AsyncTask<String, String, String>
 ```

-Parse JSON Like this
+3. Parse JSON Like this
 ```java
           try {
               JSONObject root = new JSONObject(result);